 Peter Williams, Ph.D.

-Dr. Peter B. Williams is the Associate Director for the Academy.
-He is an independent management consultant, educator, and speaker with three decades of experience in community collaboration beginning with field projects in places as diverse as New England, the Mid-Atlantic States, south Florida, Texas, Utah, Colorado, and the northern Rocky Mountains.
+Dr. Peter B. Williams is an independent management consultant, educator, and speaker with three decades of experience in community collaboration beginning with field projects in places as diverse as New England, the Mid-Atlantic States, south Florida, Texas, Utah, Colorado, and the northern Rocky Mountains.

 He began his career working for the Appalachian Mountain Club’s Trails Program and then as an instructor for the Student Conservation Association's Wilderness Workskills Training Program.
 He has since worked on environmental policy and planning, Tribal and American Indian issues, wildlife and watershed management, recreation, and natural resource challenges.